We wanted to provide you all with an update on COVID-19 and we have a series of FAQs of the most relevant up to date information below.

 Whai Rawa Tīma and Business

-Any alert level changes in Aotearoa still mean business as usual for the Whai Rawa Tīma.
+Alert Level 3 in Aotearoa still means business as usual for the Whai Rawa Tīma.

 Financial Hardship FAQs